 They are not as contagious as once thought

 How is Leprosy Different in Dogs, Humans, and Other Animals?

 Leprosy tends to be species-specific and is not a vigorous bacteria, making testing for it difficult outside of its species-specific host.
 Differences in the leprosy that affects us versus the kind that affects your pets are:

 The mycobacterium that affects humans is M. Leprae, while cats are affected by M. lepraemurium, and dogs are affected by M. simiae

 In pets, the disease is much less serious, does not affect nerves and internal organs

 In pets, the disease usually resolves on its own

-Canine leprosy is thought to be transmitted by bug bites while human leprosy is transmitted through close contact with droplets of saliva and body fluids.
+Canine leprosy is thought to be transmitted by bug bites while human leprosy is transmitted through close contact with droplets of saliva and body fluids

-Humans can contract leprosy from armadillos-- we probably gave it to them!
-But there are no known cases of pets contracting leprosy from armadillos.
+Humans can contract leprosy from armadillos-- we probably gave it to them; but there are no known cases of pets contracting leprosy from armadillos

 An Australian Boxer mix develops nodules under her skin around her head and neck.
 Her concerned owner takes her to the veterinarian to determine the cause.
-At the veterinarian’s the pet owner reveals that her dog has spent lot of time outside lately and the bugs have been bad this season.
+At the veterinarian’s, the pet owner reveals that her dog has spent a lot of time outside lately and the bugs have been bad this season.
 After examining the dog, the veterinarian takes a biopsy of one of the nodules and sends it for analysis.
 The sample comes back positive for M. simiae, the mycobacterium that causes canine leproid granuloma syndrome.
 The pet owner is instructed to watch her dog to see if the nodules disappear and discourage her dog from scratching or interfering with the nodules.
-Several weeks later the nodules have disappeared and there is no need for further veterinary treatment.
+Several weeks later, the nodules have disappeared and there is no need for further veterinary treatment.